-Swimming lessons are a necessity here in the Southwest.
-However it’s hard to see what is happening in the pool sometimes, especially underwater, which makes swimming hard to photograph.
+Swimming lessons are a big deal for kids – they are a rite of passage!
+But they can be tricky to photograph sometimes, because the pool itself can limit mobility, and it’s hard to tell what’s happening in the pool sometimes.
 Here are a few tricks I’ve found to taking better photos during swim lessons.

-Here’s an example of Dash going underwater for the first time.
+Here’s an example of my son going underwater for the first time.
 On the left he is ready to to blow bubbles, and on the right he has been dunked and is slightly flustered.
 Together, you get the story.

 You don’t always need both pictures to tell the story, as long as you capture some emotion.
 Look for anticipation and surprise!

 To get a photo like the one above, I set my shot up and then clicked away.
 There will be duds, but your best chance of getting a great shot is to take lots and lots of pictures.
 Memory is cheap!
 I think I took 6 or 8 shots of the situation, most of which were nothing special.
 But, I got the cute jumping shot I wanted!

 2. Experiment with pictures from the side and back.

 It’s not always necessary to see your child’s face.
 When I’m at the pool I tend to move around a lot, and utilize all of the space available to me.
 Swimming pictures already have so many elements in common that you need change up your position, else all your pictures will look the same!

 3. Vary your shooting angle according to the situation.